SkySync-EPFL/prd/template/2-history.md

 ## Bridging the Gap from PoC to MVP
 Some of the features that would be necessary to our final app would be:
-* A weather widget to prepare for the day of flight
+* A weather widget to prepare for the day of flight.
 * Improved administrative statistics (salaries, employee working hours, etc.)
-* More personalisation especially for the during flight map
+* More personalisation especially for the during flight map.
 * Notification to alert employees to flights assigned to them or new information on flights already assigned.